-Supplies for Poinsettia Wreath
+Supplies for DIY Poinsettia Wreath

 - Artificial poinsettia “bushes” (I used three bushes.
 You can get them on sale for around $5 each at Hobby Lobby)